Bachelor of Animal and Veterinary Bioscience (BAnVetBioSc) - Entry Requirements

 Local Year 12 students should apply through the Universities Admissions Centre (UAC).
 Admission for Year 12 applicants is based solely on performance in the Higher School Certificate Examination with applicants ranked on the basis of their ATAR or interstate equivalent.

-Alternative Entry Schemes if you do achieve the required ATAR:
+Alternative Entry Schemes if you do not achieve the required ATAR:

 Please visit the Admissions Office website to find out about other special entry schemes.